darwashiOM/HW2-loops/README.md

-# Homework 1- Setup Check
+# Homework 2- Loops and Arrays

-A simple assignment to verify that you've correctly setup your dev environment and can submit to GradeScope.
+Let's learn all about loops and arrays!